Print friendly version

 In osteochondritis dissecans, a loose piece of bone and cartilage separates from the end of the bone because of a loss of blood supply.
 The loose piece may stay in place or fall into the joint space, making the joint unstable.
 This causes pain and feelings that the joint "sticks" or is "giving way."
 Osteochondritis dissecans usually affects the knees and elbows.

 - Genetics Home Reference (GHR) contains information on Osteochondritis dissecans.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - MedlinePlus provides more information on knee injuries and disorders.
 MedlinePlus is a Web site designed by the National Library of Medicine to help you research your health questions.

 - The Merck Manuals Online Medical Library provides information on this condition.
 Click on the link to view the information.

 - The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases, the training of basic and clinical scientists to carry out this research, and the dissemination of information on research progress in these diseases.
 Click on the link to view information on this topic.